CSCfi/csc-user-guide/docs/cloud/dbaas/advanced.md

 7. If your configuration group contained changes that requires a restart you will need to restart your database instance.
 Note that you won't be able to attach a new configuration group before restarting the instance if you detached a configuration that requires restart.
 Also only one configuration group can be attach at the same time.
+Note that no new backups will be taken of the instance before the restart have been done.
 ```
 openstack database instance restart $INSTANCE_ID
 ```